pnn64/rssp/README.md

 # rssp - Rust Stepmania Simfile Parser

 A command-line tool written in Rust for parsing, analyzing, and reporting statistics on StepMania simfiles (`.sm`, `.ssc`).
 It focuses on detailed analysis of 4-panel dance game charts (like DDR/ITG).
+It also powers the simfile parser in the [DeadSync](https://github.com/pnn64/deadsync) game engine, where it's included as a Git submodule.

 ## Inspiration